 Chipotle, Beef, and Bean Chili

 This chili is a satisfying combination of beef, beans, tomatoes, and spices.
 Like all stews, this chili improves as it sits, so it’s a great dish to make ahead.
-For a lighter option, try our Turkey Chili recipe.
+For a lighter option, try our Turkey Chili recipe or Chicken Chili recipe.

 Game plan: If you like milder spicing, you can reduce the number of chipotles used.